syanco/human_mobility_wildlife/docs/project_notes.md

 **processed_data/**
 mosey_mod.db - the working version of the complete db, by tomorrow, everything should run form this, typically using the 'event_clean' table mosey_swap.db - copy of above, used as working version

+### 2023 March 17

+Successfully re-ran clean script

+### 2023 March 20

+Starting annotation again - Ts & Ps for me.

+Very minor edits needed to get the ingest step working (switched to using study_id as entity rather than individual)